liu00635/the-strange-cave/heading-home.md

-turned back, working down to hill, trying to find way home. yang-00633
+turned back, walking down to the hill, trying to find way home. yang-00633